Checking the mail in December is typically a pleasant experience, filled with holiday cards and packages.

 “Also, at the same time you’re going to want to place fraud alerts on all of your credit reports and even go so far as to ‘freeze’ them, which is free in most states if you’ve been the victim of ID theft.
 This will prevent any new creditor from accessing your credit files without your pre-approval,” Ulzheimer added.

-Even if nothing shows up on the credit scores immediately but the expected forms never arrive, Ulzheimer recommends people continue to monitor their credit or even issue a credit freeze.
-The data may have been sold but has not been circulated yet.
+Even if nothing shows up on the credit scores immediately but the expected forms never arrive, Ulzheimer recommends continuing to monitor your credit or even issuing a credit freeze.
+The data may have been sold but not yet circulated.

 Another common tactic is for thieves to wait a while, hoping the victim will forget that the information went missing and won’t be on alert for problems.